Using Plandek to reduce Cycle Time by 75% and increase deployment frequency by 15%

 Delivery Team Leads and Managers adopted a range of determinant metrics that help track and drive the delivery of value (see Figure 5).

 These included Stories Delivered by Epic, Lead Time for Stories and Epic, and Delivered Value Points.
-And Mean Build Time and Deployments by Pipeline were also used to track and improve the rate of deployment of value.
+Mean Build Time and Deployments by Pipeline were also used to track and improve the rate of deployment of value.

 Teams use the Plandek drill-down functionality (and the ability to review individual tickets within Jira) to continually review progress and unlock bottlenecks.